 In regards to what sets these machines apart, the Dinamica Plus has a stainless steel grinder as opposed to the 4300’s ceramic grinder.
 There’s also an app to control the machine and store your personal preferences within the user profiles.

 The Dinamica Plus also has a touchscreen display, pot function and 16 drinks to choose from – that’s double the drinks of the 4300.
-That said, at $1,299.95, you’re looking at nearly double the price tag of the Philips 4300.
+That said, at $1,029.99, you’re looking at spending a lot more for this machine.

 Philips 4300 LatteGo vs Other Super Automatics Comparison Chart